 Proceeds from the gala will be donated to Women for Recovery, which provides assistance for women in early recovery from substance abuse and is looking in the coming months to open Serenity Grove, an Athens-area transitional home for women.
 It will be modeled after successful local efforts providing transitional living for men.

-The gala caps off the group’s activities this month aimed at bringing awareness to the opioid epidemic.
-In addition to heavy social media engagement, chalking and tabling at Grover Center, Baker Center and the Alumni gate this week, the BSN Organization will host “Shining Light on the Opioid Epidemic” on Wednesday, Nov.
-16. The group will be lighting Scripps Amphitheater with the cause’s signature purple light.
+The gala caps off the group’s activities aimed at bringing awareness to the opioid epidemic.
+In addition to heavy social media engagement, chalking and tabling at Grover Center, Baker Center and the Alumni gate, the BSN Organization hosted “Shining Light on the Opioid Epidemic” on Wednesday, Nov.
+16. The group lit Scripps Amphitheater with the cause’s signature purple light.

 “Empowering our students with prevention tools allows them to be stewards in both this community and their home communities,” said Professor Eliza Harper.